 Convenience: Mobile payment methods are more convenient than traditional payment methods in terms of portability.
 It eliminates the inconvenience of carrying multiple plastic cards in a physical wallet by enabling consumers to link m-Wallet to those accounts.
 These accounts could include credit, debit, prepaid cards, Banks as well as merchant cards that entitle the user for rewards or discounts.
 Finally, mobile wallet can be used for small-dollar transactions; they will eliminate the inconvenience to consumers of carrying coins and currency.

 Flexibility: M-Wallet can carry other payment methods, pay directly from a bank account through ACH.
-Loading on the m-Wallet, consumers can choose a payment instrument that best fits a type of payment.
+Loading on them-Wallet, consumers can choose a payment instrument that best fits a type of payment.
 Many consumers may want to fund their M-Wallet from a debit card account or directly from a bank account for every day, small-dollar purchases, or from a credit card account for occasional large dollar purchases.
 To maximize their rewards, some consumers also may want the option of paying with a merchant-card.
 M-Wallet can make it easier for consumers to choose among these options at the point of sale.

 Security: Mobile payments have the potential to significantly reduce the likelihood of fraudulent POS/MPOS transactions.
 One way is by facilitating dynamic authentication of the transaction at the point of sale.
 For card payments in the United States, authentication has traditionally relied on static data, such as a card account number, expiration date, PIN, or signature.
 M-Wallet payments reduce the likelihood of fraudulent transactions through password protection of the mobile phone and the mobile payment application on the phone.
 Such password protection provides an extra layer of security that does not exist when consumers use plastic cards to make payments.
 Advances in mobile technology will also enable new forms of authentication, such as facial recognition.

 Self-Profiling: M-Wallet has several advantages over traditional payment in managing finances and controlling spending.
 Mobile Wallet enables consumers to check their account balances prior to making payments.
-Because many different payment instruments can be loaded on the m-wallet, consumers can choose the payment instrument with the most favorable financial impact, for example, the instrument with the lowest fee, highest reward, or in the case of credit cards, and most favorable terms for repayment.
+Because many different payment instruments can be loaded on the mobile-wallet, consumers can choose the payment instrument with the most favourable financial impact, for example, the instrument with the lowest fee, highest reward, or in the case of credit cards, and most favourable terms for repayment.
 M-wallet helps consumers by enabling them to set thresholds for different categories of spending.
 A consumer would be alerted when a threshold was reached, regardless of which payment instrument was being used.

-(Image source from google and modified with Mobile Financial Services Column)
+(Image source from Google and modified with Mobile Financial Services Column)

 Advantages for the merchants

-Customer behavior or Credit trending: A common struggle for small businesses is tracking inventory and customer behavior.
+Customer behaviour or Credit trending: A common struggle for small businesses is tracking inventory and customer behaviour.
 But with mobile payment services, you can automate these processes and better serve your customers.
 “Small businesses using mobile payments can now track what product and services they are selling to understand customer demands.
 Not only can they now capture payment information, but they can learn about their customers and use that information to improve service.
-For example, a business can use the purchasing data to learn that they sell a lot between 25th to 5th i.e. salary period and make sure that they have enough stock in store.
+For example, a business can use the purchasing data to learn that they sell a lot between 25th to 5th i.e. salary period and make sure that they have enough stock in the store.
 The business also knows the ways and type of instruments used for this shopping.